-Flying to the base camp of the highest peak on the earth and landing at its very heart was a distant dream for travelers up until a decade ago.
+Flying to the base camp of the highest peak on the earth and landing at its very heart was a distant dream for travellers up until a decade ago.
 Today, it can be planned within a few days and completed in a couple of hours.
 While trekking is still the best way to explore the Everest region, flying in a helicopter is a close second.
 Even more so if you are short of time or lack the physical ability.
 During trekking, you have to ramble on endless trails for weeks on days while fighting thin air, blistered feet, and cruel cold.
-However, you don’t have to worry about any of these looming risks and uncertainties during Everest Heli Tour.
+However, you don’t have to worry about any of these looming risks and uncertainties during the Everest Heli Tour.
 Nonetheless, it is always wise to understand the realities and manage your expectations.
 Here’s a list of everything you need to know about Everest Heli Tour

 A short itinerary

-Depending on the time of the year, the price ticket may vary anywhere from between USD $1000 to $2000.
+Depending on the time of the year, the price of a ticket may vary anywhere from USD $1000 to $2000.
 On average, you can say that the heli tour will cost you somewhere around $1500.
 At first glance, it may sound incredibly expensive, but it is a private heli tour that will land at more than one destination for sightseeing.
 The place, which takes a week of walking to reach, can be reached in a mere hour.
-However, if you go in a group, you can land some good bargain.
+However, if you go in a group, you can land some good bargains.

 Understanding insurance and heli scams